StackVista/stackstate-docs/setup/agent/openshift.md

 | [StackState ClusterCheck Agent](#stackstate-clustercheck-agent) | - | `stackstate-cluster-agent-clusterchecks` |

 {% hint style="info" %}
 To integrate with other services, a separate instance of the [StackState Agent](/setup/agent/about-stackstate-agent.md) should be deployed on a standalone VM.
-It is not currently possible to configure a StackState Agent deployed on a Kubernetes cluster with checks that integrate with other services.
+It is not currently possible to configure a StackState Agent deployed on an OpenShift cluster with checks that integrate with other services.
 {% endhint %}

 ### StackState Cluster Agent

 StackState Cluster Agent is deployed as a Deployment.
 There is one instance for the entire cluster:
-  * Topology and events data for all resources in the cluster are retrieved from the Kubernetes API
+  * Topology and events data for all resources in the cluster are retrieved from the OpenShift API
-  * Control plane metrics are retrieved from the Kubernetes API
+  * Control plane metrics are retrieved from the OpenShift API

 When cluster checks are enabled, cluster checks configured here are run by one of the deployed [StackState ClusterCheck Agent](#stackstate-clustercheck-agent) pods.

 ### StackState Agent

 StackState Agent V2 is deployed as a DaemonSet with one instance **on each node** in the cluster:
-  * Host information is retrieved from the Kubernetes API.
+  * Host information is retrieved from the OpenShift API.
   * Container information is collected from the Docker daemon.
   * Metrics are retrieved from kubelet running on the node and also from kube-state-metrics if this is deployed on the same node.

 By default, metrics are also retrieved from kube-state-metrics if that is deployed on the same node as the StackState Agent pod.
-This can cause issues on a large Kubernetes cluster.
+This can cause issues on a large OpenShift cluster.
 To avoid this, it is advisable to enable cluster checks so that metrics are gathered from kube-state-metrics by a dedicated [StackState ClusterCheck Agent](#stackstate-clustercheck-agent).

 ### StackState ClusterCheck Agent